Techtonica/curriculum/databases/sql.md

     - See that the table was created by typing `.tables` to see the list of all existing tables.
     - Try adding some data: `INSERT INTO food VALUES ("pizza", 500);`
     - See the data: `SELECT * from food;`
-Try creating tables and adding, updating, deleting, and querying data yourself!
+3. Using SQLite, try creating tables and adding, updating, deleting, and querying data yourself!
-3. Download and install [DB Browser for SQLite](https://sqlitebrowser.org/) via its download page.
+4. Download and install [DB Browser for SQLite](https://sqlitebrowser.org/) via its download page.
 Try opening the database you just created!
 Browse the data and get a feel for how to move around

 ### Challenge
 In SQLite on your own machine, you are going to create the tables for a microblogging platform (an app similar to Twitter).
 Your database should be able to store user information and posts by specific users.
 One post must *belong to* exactly one user.
 One user can have many posts.
 Later, we'll add the ability for users to follow each other, but not now.